dsteplight/mac-setup/README.md

 * [Torch]

 ## Documents
-* [Libreoffice -Basically an open-source replacement for Microsoft Office ]
+* [Libreoffice - LibreOffice is a powerful office suite – its clean interface and feature-rich tools help you unleash your creativity and enhance your productivity.] (https://www.libreoffice.org/)
-* [nvALT - I use it to create Markdown files, as a poor man's to-do list and to write down random notes.
-Some cool features is it allows you to hyperlink to other notes and provides a simple ui find and save notes ] (http://google.com)
+* [nvALT - nvALT 2 is a fork of the original Notational Velocity with some additional features and interface modifications, including MultiMarkdown functionality. ] (http://brettterpstra.com/projects/nvalt/)

 ## Multimedia
-* [Gimp - an open-source solution to Adobe Photoshop] (http://google.com)
+* [Gimp - an open-source solution to Adobe Photoshop] (https://www.gimp.org/downloads/)
 * [Quicktime]
 * [VLC - ]
 * [Streamlink]
 * [DaVinci Resolve - Used for video editing]
 * [Linode]
-* [Pencil - Open-source solution for creating Wireframes and UI/UX Mockups]
+* [Pencil - Pencil is built for the purpose of providing a free and open-source GUI prototyping tool that people can easily install and use to create mockups in popular desktop platforms.] (http://pencil.evolus.vn/)
 * [Spotify - Music]

 ## Security